Skip to main content

 22 mentions Positive Neutral Negative

-• “The story and dialogue are humorous and blend well with the overall style of the game.”
+• “The story and dialogue are humorous and blend with the overall style of the game.”

-• “You follow the story of three slime girls (Ayalls) named Ember, Penny, and Lite as they embark on an expedition to Earth.
-After Ember falls asleep while piloting their spaceship, they crash land on Earth, separating the trio and forcing them to gather the remaining parts of their ship to reunite and return to their mothership orbiting the solar system.”
+• “You follow the story of three slime girls (Ayalls) — Ember, Penny, and Lite — as they embark on an expedition to Earth.
+Ember falls asleep while piloting their spaceship, causing it to crash land and separate the trio, forcing them to gather the remaining parts of their ship and reunite to return to their mothership orbiting the solar system.”

 • “The plot is laughably simple, but does its job in engaging the player with the story to see the trio eventually reunite.”